Public Health

 Lyme disease misinformation has physicians searching for guidance

 “When you have that rash, that’s too early for testing and that’s why it’s important to just go to the doctor.
-They’ll evaluate you and treat you with antibiotics,” Dr. West said.
+They’ll evaluate you and treat you with antibiotics,” Dr. Kaufman West said.
 “But when you have knee swelling, or you have heart issues or meningitis type issues, there is a blood test that can be done for Lyme disease in those cases.”

-“The tests are only helpful when done in patients with what we call a high pre-test probability.
+“The tests are only helpful when done in patients with what we call a high pretest probability.
 So, you would have to be the right geographic patient with the right exposures,” she said.

-“We don’t have great tests for the first two to three weeks [of symptoms] because the tests we use rely on antibodies,” Dr. Auuwaerter said.
+“We don’t have great tests for the first two to three weeks [of symptoms] because the tests we use rely on antibodies,” Dr. Auwaerter said.
 “After you acquire the infections, the body mounts its immune responses against the bacteria just as you would if you get a vaccine for tetanus or COVID.
 A test taken in the first few weeks of illness may be negative because antibodies have not yet developed.

 “If people have had symptoms for three, four weeks or longer, it is a good blood test to help assess some of these later symptoms that could be neurologic, musculoskeletal or occasionally cardiac,” he said.

-Many people think “that any bug bite is a part of life,” Dr. West said, noting “I grew up that way, thinking you’re just going to get mosquito and tick bites and that is what it is, but you don’t have to get bit.”
+Many people think “that any bug bite is a part of life,” Dr. Kaufman West said, noting “I grew up that way, thinking you’re just going to get mosquito and tick bites and that is what it is, but you don’t have to get bit.”

 “It doesn’t have to be a part of summer.
 There are things that you can do to help prevent bites and prevention is always better than treating,” she said.

-“Wearing long sleeves and pants—they can be lightweight because obviously if it’s warm out, you might not want to be burdened by a big sweatshirt—is important,” Dr. West said.
+“Wearing long sleeves and pants—they can be lightweight because obviously if it’s warm out, you might not want to be burdened by a big sweatshirt—is important,” Dr. Kaufman West said.
 Beyond long sleeves and long pants, it is also important to wear “appropriate shoes for being outside.
 So, not sandals.
 Wear gym shoes or something with a closed toe.”

 Also, “tuck your pant trousers in socks.
 You may look a little nerdy, but the ticks can’t get in then,” said Dr. Auwaerter, noting, “there are a number of those maneuvers that are helpful on a day-to-day basis when you’re outdoors gardening or hiking and so on.”

 “Wearing the appropriate tick repellent can also help prevent tick bites.
-Whether that’s impregnated on the clothes or spraying it on at appropriate intervals,” Dr. West said, noting “there are a lot of Environmental Protection Agency resources on what is a good tick repellent.”
+Whether that’s impregnated on the clothes or spraying it on at appropriate intervals,” Dr. Kaufman West said, noting “there are a lot of Environmental Protection Agency resources on what is a good tick repellent.”

 “You can spray yourself with repellents such as DEET and there are a variety of other ones such as picaridin that are all effective,” Dr. Auwaerter said.
 But “some need reapplication if you’re outside for a long time.